internetoftim/build-with-ag2/dataroom-research/README.md

 ollama serve
 ```

 Ollama runs a REST API on http://localhost:11434 by default.
-You can use OLLAMA_CONFIG_LIST to use the local LLM with your agent.
+The Ollama configuration is included in OAI_CONFIG_LIST to use the local LLM with your agent.

 For more information or any questions, please refer to the documentation or reach out to us!